 Welcome Arts Division Students!

-As we celebrate the start of the winter quarter at UC Santa Cruz, I want to take a moment to welcome those of you who are first-time UCSC students and also to welcome back all of our returning students from winter break.
+As we celebrate the start of the winter quarter at UC Santa Cruz, I want to take a moment to welcome those of you who are first-time UCSC students and also to welcome back all of our returning students from summer break.
 I hope you have the opportunity this quarter to explore campus and to participate in some of the upcoming UCSC events and Arts Division events designed to help you make connections across campus and make the most of your time here.

 At a time where in today’s world, the emphasis placed on high-earning fields has forced performing, visual, and literary arts to take a back seat to what are considered more practical disciplines, such as STEM, those of us who have dedicated ourselves to the arts and arts education must come out aggressively against this skewed, ultimately destructive perspective.
 Moreover, we must do everything possible to support our students who despite the current arts-hostile environment are brave enough to consider careers that they are told lack relevancy and market value.
 We in the arts must trust that the guarantee we have for a sustainable future and success in meeting our goal for the arts to not only survive but also thrive is in the exceptionalism of our mission.
 I applaud each of you for choosing a path in the Arts.